cestastanford/grandtour/scholars-essays/sama-rosalba-carriera.md

 I came to the *Grand Tour Explorer* as a scholar of Rosalba Carriera, whose correspondence I am currently co-translating and editing.[^4] With few exceptions (including [Cole](http://grand-tour-explorer-2017.herokuapp.com/#/entries/1035){:target="\_blank"}), British clients and acquaintances are mostly absent from this correspondence.
 I wondered what further information the *Explorer* could offer about the artist and her interactions with these individuals, beyond the connections already widely established by art historians.
 This seemed a particularly intriguing question because, as an Italian artist, Rosalba Carriera does not have an entry in the richly detailed *A Dictionary of British and Irish Travellers in Italy*, compiled from the Brinsley Ford Archive by John Ingamells (1997).
 Consequently, information about Carriera cannot be found in one easily identifiable place; instead, references to her appear scattered throughout the entries of the *Dictionary*.
 The search power of the *Explorer* made it easy to gather these references: one inquiry using the 'Free Search' tool with the terms 'Rosalba' or 'Carriera' elicited 81 entries---a promising start to a more detailed investigation.
 I decided to explore the database in tandem with Carriera's correspondence, her work diary, and other primary sources to confirm or clarify details about her British clients and to see if I could discover new information.
 Pairing primary sources with the database's digital search capability was powerful: in some cases it allowed me to trace connections between Carriera and British clients even when neither Carriera nor Venice were mentioned in the *Explorer*'s entries.
 In others, unexpected aggregations of travelers in the search results produced new questions and ideas.

 [^4]: The co-translator for this volume is Julia Kisacky of Baylor University.
-The volume was commissioned for publication in The Other Voice in Early Modern Europe book series edited by Margaret King and Albert Rabil [<http://www.othervoiceineme.com/othervoice-toronto.html>].
+The volume was commissioned for publication in *The Other Voice in Early Modern Europe* book series, edited by Margaret King and Albert Rabil [http://www.othervoiceineme.com/othervoice-toronto.html](http://www.othervoiceineme.com/othervoice-toronto.html){:target="\_blank"}.

 <figure>